 \section{Abstract}

-In this paper we introduce the problem of predicting action progress in videos.
-We argue that this is an extremely important task because, on the one hand, it can be valuable for a wide range of applications and, on the other hand, it facilitates better action detection results.
+In this paper we deal with the problem of predicting action progress in videos.
+We argue that this is an extremely important task since it can be valuable for a wide range of interaction applications.
 To this end we introduce a novel approach, named ProgressNet, capable of predicting \textit{when} an action takes place in a video, \textit{where} it is located within the frames, and \textit{how far} it has progressed during its execution.
-Motivated by the recent success obtained from the interaction of Convolutional and Recurrent Neural Networks, our model is based on a combination of the Faster R-CNN framework, to make framewise predictions, and LSTM networks, to estimate action progress through time.
+To provide a general definition of action progress, we ground our work in the linguistics literature, borrowing terms and concepts to understand which actions can be the subject of progress estimation.
+As a result, we define a categorization of actions and their phases.
+Motivated by the recent success obtained from the interaction of Convolutional and Recurrent Neural Networks, our model is based on a combination of the Faster R-CNN framework, to make frame-wise predictions, and LSTM networks, to estimate action progress through time.
 After introducing two evaluation protocols for the task at hand, we demonstrate the capability of our model to effectively predict action progress on the UCF-101 and J-HMDB datasets.
-Additionally, we show that exploiting action progress it is also possible to improve spatio-temporal localization.